libsdl-org/sdl12-compat/README.txt

 layer.

-If you absolutely must have the real SDL 1.2 ("SDL 1.2 Classic"), please use the master branch at https://github.com/libsdl-org/SDL-1.2, which occasionally gets bug fixes but no formal release.
+If you absolutely must have the real SDL 1.2 ("SDL 1.2 Classic"), please use the source tree at https://github.com/libsdl-org/SDL-1.2, which occasionally gets bug fixes but no formal release.
 But we strongly encourage you not to do that.